woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 For more details check the [volumes docs](/docs/usage/volumes/).

+## Pipeline Conditionals

+Woodpecker gives the ability to skip whole pipelines (not just steps) when based on certain conditions.

-## `branches`
+### `branches`

-Woodpecker gives the ability to skip commits based on the target branch.
+Woodpecker can skip commits based on the target branch.
 If the branch matches the `branches:` block the pipeline is executed, otherwise it is skipped.

 Example skipping a commit when the target branch is not master: